Three Supply Chain Trends Enabled by RAIN RFID

 End-to-end IoT across the supply chain

 As components grow cheaper, Internet of Things (IoT) solutions are becoming more cost-effective and more accessible, connecting more and more things throughout the supply chain.
 IoT is not a single technology; GPS sensors can offer live location tracking, for example, and RAIN RFID can assist in real-time inventory management.
 One area where IoT technologies can provide transparency is in the yard.
-Chemours leverages IoT equipment, includings GPS sensors and RAIN RFID tags, to track the movement of trailers as they enter and exit the yard, and as they move within.
-The real-time data is sent to PINC's Digital Yard Management system and is made available to users online.
+Chemours leverages IoT equipment, including GPS sensors and RAIN RFID tags, to track the movement of trailers as they enter and exit the yard, and as they move within.
+The real-time data is sent to the Kaleris Yard Management System and is made available to users online.

 One of the main appeals of IoT is the ability to track assets and products through the entire supply chain, from the factory to the warehouse to the sales floor.
 According to Supply Chain Brain, “The results from it allow companies to increase efficiency, minimize downtime, proactively respond to customer demands, and increase overall ROI.”